dkvz/dkvz-blog-backend/README.md

 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
 - [ ] I'm still debating whether SQL errors should cause full program crash when it'll be running as an Actix server.
 - [ ] To re-test: article insertion, article update, rebuilding fulltext index entirely.
+- [ ] Dates could be options in entities, I could just unwrap_or to a function that gets the current date in insert functions.